What is available credit, and how does it work?

 Credit utilization ratio

 Credit-scoring companies like FICO® and VantageScore® consider your credit utilization ratio when calculating your credit scores.
 A low credit utilization ratio can show that you’re responsible with credit and spending, and it can help your credit scores.
-On the other hand, a high credit utilization ratio can have a negative impact on your scores.
+On the other hand, a high credit utilization ratio can negatively affect your scores.

 Debt-to-income (DTI) ratio

-Creditors also look at your DTI ratio when making lending decisions, which is influenced by your available credit.
-Your DTI ratio is calculated by comparing how much debt you currently have in relation to your monthly income.
+Creditors could also look at your DTI ratio, which is calculated by comparing how much debt you currently have each month with your monthly income.
 Carrying a balance on your credit card can negatively affect your DTI ratio, which can impact your ability to secure new lines of credit.

 Creditworthiness

 Creditors might look at certain factors related to your available credit when making lending decisions.
-For example, lenders could take into account information from your credit reports, such as:
+For example, lenders could consider information from your credit reports, such as:

 -